IN THIS FREE GUIDE:

 For this level of heavy degradation One Step is easily our weapon of choice here, this will allow us to compound, polish and refine all in one simple process.

-- On larger parts, work on an area of around 2 square feet (for 5-inch pads), spread the product over the area using the lowest speed setting.
+On larger parts, work on an area no larger than 2 square feet (for 5-inch pads), spread the product over the area using the lowest speed setting.

 As we've said, after completing the whole panel, adding protection is also vital, especially when it comes to gel coat surfaces.
 We've made this a quick and straightforward process with our Caramics Paintwork Protection Kit, which gives up to 12-months hardy Si02 protection.